Excess Interest definition

 Excess Interest.
 With respect to each ARD Mortgage Loan, additional interest accrued on such ARD Mortgage Loan after the Anticipated Repayment Date allocable to the difference between the Revised Rate and the Mortgage Rate, plus any compound interest thereon, to the extent permitted by applicable law and the related Loan Documents.
 The Excess Interest on any ARD Mortgage Loan shall not be an asset of any Trust REMIC, but rather shall be an asset of the Grantor Trust.
 There are no ARD Mortgage Loans included in the Trust Fund and, accordingly, no Excess Interest is payable to the Trust and all references in this Agreement to “Excess Interest” shall be disregarded.

 Excess Interest.
-On any Distribution Date, for the Class A-1A Certificates, Class A-1B Certificates, Class A-2A Certificates, Class A-2B Certificates, Class A-2C Certificates, Class R Certificate, Class M-1 Certificates, Class M-2 Certificates, Class M-3 Certificates, Class B-1 Certificates, Class B-2 Certificates and Class B-3 Certificates, the excess, if any, of (1) the amount of interest such Class of Certificates is entitled to receive on such Distribution Date over (2) the amount of interest such Class of Certificates would have been entitled to receive on such Distribution Date at a rate equal to the REMIC Pass-Through Rate.
+On any Distribution Date, for the Class A-1A Certificates, Class A-1B Certificates, Class A-1C Certificates, Class R Certificate, Class M-1 Certificates, Class M-2 Certificates, Class M-3 Certificates, Class M-4 Certificates, Class B-1 Certificates, Class B-2 Certificates and Class B-3 Certificates, the excess, if any, of (1) the amount of interest such Class of Certificates is entitled to receive on such Distribution Date at its Pass-Through Rate over (2) the amount of interest such Class of Certificates would have been entitled to receive on such Distribution Date had the Pass-Through Rate for such Class been the REMIC Pass-Through Rate.

 Excess Interest has the meaning set forth in Section 2.2.